facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-app-renderer-android.md

 ): HostComponent<NativeProps>);
 ```

-4. **[Flow users]** Make sure your native component has Flow types for its props, since the JS codegen uses these types to generate the type-safe native implementation of the component.
+4. **[Flow users]** Make sure your Native Component has Flow types for its props, since the JS codegen uses these types to generate the type-safe native implementation of the Component.
 The codegen generates C++ classes during the build time, which guarantees that the native implementation is always up-to-date with its JS interface.
 Use [these c++ compatible types](https://github.com/facebook/react-native/blob/main/Libraries/Types/CodegenTypes.js#L28-L30).

 ```ts title="RNTMyNativeViewNativeComponent.js"
 import type {Int32} from 'react-native/Libraries/Types/CodegenTypes';